AMileychik/CuisineCode/README.md

 ### Trade-offs and Decisions

 - Using Dependency Injection (DI) via EnvironmentKey — a solution that simplifies access to services in different parts of the app but requires additional effort for setup and testing.
 It provides flexibility in changing dependencies, but also increases the complexity of understanding the architecture.

+-  Using MVVM architecture — improves separation of concerns by keeping UI logic in the ViewModel, making the codebase more testable and maintainable.
+However, in SwiftUI, ViewModels can sometimes grow too large if not carefully structured, and binding complex UI states may introduce boilerplate or lead to tight coupling between Views and ViewModels.

 - Separating image loading and caching logic into a dedicated service (ImageLoaderService) enhances reusability and testability, but increases coupling by manually passing dependencies into each View/Model.

 ---